-If you are wondering how to write a cover letter or you already have a cover letter example but you are agonizing over the wording and tone of your job application then sooner or later you may stumble over this little problem: how do you know whether to use sincerely or faithfully in the UK?
+If you are wondering how to write a cover letter or you already have a cover letter but you are agonizing over the wording and tone of your job application then sooner or later you may stumble over this little problem: how do you know whether to use sincerely or faithfully in the UK?

 Yours sincerely and Yours faithfully are both traditional ways to end a letter.
-Letter writing over the years has been an art form and signing off has a long history and conventions attached to it.
+Letter writing over the years has been an art form and signing off has a long history with conventions attached to it.
 When you sign off a letter at the end, phrases such as Yours sincerely are known as valedictions.
 Take a look at these examples here: